Police say 3 dead, as well as shooter, in University of Nevada, Las Vegas attack

 "Once we got away from UNLV, we parked and sat in silence," she said.
 "Nobody said a word.
 We were in utter shock."

+Students and the community were alerted to the emergency by a university post on X that warned: "This is not a test.
+RUN-HIDE-FIGHT."

-The university said on X that the shooter was at the Beam Hall, Frank and Estella Building, home of UNLV's Lee Business School, and that police were responding to an additional report of shots fired at the nearby student union.
+The university said the shooter was at the Beam Hall, Frank and Estella Building, home of UNLV's Lee Business School, and that police responded to an additional report of shots fired at the nearby student union.

-Las Vegas police posted on X that a suspect "has been located and is deceased" about 40 minutes after the initial alert was posted.

-Students and the community were alerted to the emergency by a university post on X.

 Student Matthew Felsenfeld said he and about 12 classmates barricaded their door in a building near the student union.